MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

 ## Show or hide note layers

-If the CAD model has layers, you can show or hide those layers when viewing notes.
+If the 3D model you're viewing has layers, you can show or hide those layers when viewing notes.
 For example, you can start with the outer shell of a model and drill deeper into successive layers.

 ![Layers example](media/layers-example.PNG "Layers-example")

 By default, all layers are turned on.
 To hide a layer, clear the check box for that layer.
-You can show or hide all layers by tapping the first row.
+You can show or hide all layers by tapping the first row:

 ![Hide layer](media/hide-layer.PNG "Hide layer")